1010101012101/backend-demo/README.md

 ##[Flask](http://flask.pocoo.org/)

 #[Ruby](https://www.ruby-lang.org/en/)
 A dynamic, reflective, pure object-oriented, general purpose, open source scripting language written by a Mormon.
 Its syntax is designed for simplicity and productivity.
 It is not built for high performance.
 It is most known for Ruby on Rails (the web framework) which has a fantastic approach to MVC.
-Just like the other scripting languages, you execute a ruby appliction with `ruby <filename>.rb`
+Just like the other scripting languages, you execute a ruby application with `ruby <filename>.rb`

 Sources:
 * <https://en.wikipedia.org/wiki/Ruby_(programming_language)>